damianhakert/damianhakert.github.io/source/_posts/2015-04-22-gitlab-7-10-released.markdown

 you can install GitLab _right now_ with `apt-get` and `yum`.
 More about that, below.

-This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is, again, Stan Hu!
+This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is, just like last month, Stan Hu!
-Stan Hu did a big deal of quality of contributions and we're happy to award him once again.
+Stan Hu squashed a number of bugs in the wiki, cross references and more, and added new configuration options.
+We're happy to award him MVP for that again this month.
 Thanks Stan Hu!

 <!--more-->

-## Apt-get install GitLab!
+## Apt-get install GitLab

-We're very excited to start using our new package server with the release of GitLab 7.10.
-This means that from now on, you can install GitLab with the magically simply command `sudo apt-get install gitlab-ce`!
+We're very excited to start using our new package server with the release of GitLab 7.10, powered by the awesome [packagecloud.io](https://packagecloud.io) software.
+This means that from now on, you can install GitLab with the magically simple command `sudo apt-get install gitlab-ce`!

-The package server is currently in beta, meaning you can use it, but there might still be some things to iron out.
-For this reason it is currently only available for GitLab CE.
+The package server is currently only available for GitLab CE.

 To install GitLab using our package server, all you need is the following commands (depending on your OS):

+Ubuntu / Debian:
 ```
 curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.deb | sudo bash
 sudo apt-get install gitlab-ce
 ```

+CentOS:
 ```
 curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.rpm | sudo bash
 sudo yum install gitlab-ce
 ```

 You can view the packages [here](https://packages.gitlab.com/gitlab/gitlab-ce/install).

+If you have any problems with the package server, please report them [here](https://gitlab.com/gitlab-org/gitlab-ce/issues/1475).

 ## Google Code Import